Channilol/Pokenav/README.md

-# PokeIndex
+# Pokenav

 A modern and sleek Pokémon navigation app that brings the entire Pokédex universe to your fingertips with cutting-edge design and performance.

 ## 🚀 Overview

-PokeIndex is a vertical mobile/tablet application designed to provide an immersive browsing experience through all existing Pokémon generations.
+Pokenav is a vertical mobile/tablet application designed to provide an immersive browsing experience through all existing Pokémon generations.
 Built with performance in mind, it leverages stream-based API calls with intelligent auto-caching to deliver real-time data loading updates while efficiently managing the massive amount of Pokémon information.

 ## ✨ Features